 For more info on visiting Lake Kivu, check out my complete guide: How to Visit Beautiful Lake Kivu, Rwanda.
 Here, I discuss exactly how to get there as well as list more things to do.

-I didn’t find Lake Victoria to be quite as beautiful as the others that I’ve visited in the region.
-It does, however, have a lot to offer in terms of things to do and see.
-Lake Victoria is geographically and historically significant as well.
-It’s a must-visit if you’re traveling in East Africa.
+Lake Victoria has a lot to offer in terms of things to do and see.
+It’s a must-visit if you’re traveling in Eastern Africa.

 - Visit the Islands– Lake Victoria contains almost 1000 islands.
 Some of the most beautiful are the Ssese Islands in Uganda.
 This is an archipelago of 84 islands in the northwest of Lake Victoria.
 This string of islands offers some beautiful secluded beaches and tropical forests.
 You can catch a ferry to the islands from Entebbe, Uganda.

 - Swim- The water is nice but you do need to be aware that parts of the lake are contaminated with the bilharzia parasite.